wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 > Ever-rising energy demand for computing vs. global energy production is creating new risk, and new computing paradigms offer opportunities to dramatically improve energy efficiency.

-In the countries where most of the computational resources are located (US and EU), electricity production accounts currently for 25% of the total emissions [[4]](#4).
+In the countries where most of the computational resources are consumed (US and EU), electricity production accounts currently for 25% of the total emissions [[4]](#4).
 According to the SIA's estimates, computation accounts currently for a little less than 10% of the total electricity production but is set to rise to about 30% by 2040.
 This would mean that, with business as usual, computational resources would be responsible for at least 10% of all global CO₂ emissions by 2040.

 The independent study "Assessing ICT global emissions footprint: Trends to 2040 & recommendations" [[3]](#3) corroborates the SIA figures: they estimate the computing greenhouse gas emissions for 2020 between 3.0% and 3.5% of the total, which is a bit higher than the SIA estimate of 2.5% because it does take into account networks and datacentres.
 Their projection for 2040 is 14% rather than 10%, which means a growth of 4x rather than 3x.

 To put it in absolute values, based on the above estimate, by 2040 energy consumption of compute devices would be responsible for 5 GtCO₂e, whereas the target for world total emissions from all sources is 23 GtCO₂e.

-### Energy for production of computational resources
+### Emissions from production of computational resources

 To make matters worse, the carbon emissions resulting from the production of computing devices exceeds those incurred during operation.
 This is a crucial point, because it means that we can't rely on next-generation hardware technologies to save energy: the production of this next generation of devices will create more emissions than any operational gains can offset.
 It does not mean research into more efficient technologies should stop.
 But their deployment cycles should be much slower.
 Extending the useful life of compute technologies must become our priority.